nethalo/proxysql-basics-master-slave/README.md

 ## Creating the tutorial environment

 This tutorial uses Virtualbox and Vagrant.
+Is assumed that you are familiar with this tools (explanation of them is out of scope)

 Follow this steps to get a setup:

 ### Install VirtualBox.